irenebernardi/VGG-16-replication/README.md

 # Very deep convolutional networks for large-scale image recognition
-In this project, we aimed to replicate the results of the paper ['Very Deep Convolutional Networks for Large-Scale Image Recognition] (https://arxiv.org/abs/1409.1556v6), also known as VGG16, which uses CNN with varying depths for large-scale image recognition.
+In this project, we aimed to replicate the results of the paper  [Very Deep Convolutional Networks for Large-Scale Image Recognition](https://arxiv.org/abs/1409.1556v6), also known as VGG16, which uses CNN with varying depths for large-scale image recognition.
 The CNN configuration achieves great accuracy on the ImageNet dataset thanks to the use of sequential 3x3 convolutional filters.
 The best results in the paper were achieved with 16 and 19 layer models, but several were tested:  VGG11, VGG13, VGG16, and VGG19.

 ## Project Milestones and progress
 Using TensorFlow parallel processing and Kaggle's built in TPU to maximize efficiency, our team managed to: